lurla/lurla.github.io/README.md

 Blog of Laura Baalman, CTO of Povigy.
-Salesforce Certified Developer I and Platform App Builder Built with Jekyll and Carte Noire Theme by Jacob Tomlinson @_JacobTomlinson
+Built with Jekyll and Carte Noire Theme by Jacob Tomlinson @_JacobTomlinson